gvwilson/thirdbit/src/fiction/bear/index.md

 "The old barrel house," the soldier panted.
 "Down by the dock.
 The wall's caved in.
 There's people inside, we can hear them!"

 Mope turned to Noxy.
-"You go upstairs and tell Sergeant Dambu what we discovered," he ordered crisply.
+"You go upstairs and tell Sergeant Inambu what we discovered," he ordered crisply.
 "And you, take me to the warehouse!"

 </section>